hip911/api-gateway-secure-pet-store/workshop/README.md

         brew install maven
 *   **AWS Command Line Interface (CLI)**
     This lab requires the AWS CLI to perform the Swagger Import API calls to the AWS API Gateway service.
 For more information on installing the AWS CLI please following the instructions here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html
-*   **Xcode (optional)**
-    To run the example mobile application you need to have Xcode installed which relies on you having a Mac OSX laptop.
-To install Xcode follow the instructions outlined here: https://developer.apple.com/xcode/download/

 If there are any issues installing any of these then don't worry, we have a CloudFormation template ready to setup a CLI instance to run the commands of the workshop.